sekaiproject/ponscripter-fork/INSTALL.md

 ./configure --unsupported-compiler --with-internal-libs --steam
 ```

-As with Linux builds, you should ensure the `steam_api.so` file is alongside the binary and `steam_appid.txt` is present.
+As with Linux builds, you should ensure the `steam_api.dylib` file is alongside the binary and `steam_appid.txt` is present.
 Otherwise, it will crash when launching.
+(This is done automatically when building a .app bundle above)

 ## Build Options